emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

      "t/#"
    ```

+   Note: If you are a beginner user, click **SQL Examples** and **Enable Test** to learn and test the SQL rule.

 4. Click the **+ Add Action** button to define an action that will be triggered by the rule.
 Select `Cassandra` from the **Type of Action** dropdown list so that EMQX will send the data processed by the rule to Cassandra.

    Keep the **Action** dropdown box with the value `Create Action`.
 Or, you also can select a Cassandra action previously created.
 In this demonstration, you create a new Sink and add it to the rule.

 5. Enter a name for the Sink.
-The name should be a combination of upper/lower case letters and numbers.
+The name should combine upper/lower case letters and numbers.

 6. Enter the connection information.
 Input `127.0.0.1:9042` for the **Servers**, `mqtt` as the **Keyspace**, and leave others as default.

 7. Configure the **CQL template** to save `topic`, `id`, `clientid`, `qos`, `palyload` and `timestamp` to Cassandra.
 This template will be executed via Cassandra Query Language, and the sample code is as follows: